-Training Evidence Required Evidence Location (include page number, section, appendix or attached file name) Type training, including the acceptance of RPAs into operation (product inspection / conformity), to be added to the Operations Procedures for all RPA that will be utilised in this standard scenario.
+Training Evidence Required Evidence Location (include page number, section, appendix or attached file name) Type training including the acceptance of RPAs into operation (product inspection / conformity) to be added to the Operations Procedures for all RPA that will be utilised in this standard scenario.
 ERP training syllabus must be available.
-An example is provided in Appendix A of Standard Scenario Application and Documents - Guidance Material.
-A record of internal ERP training completed by the relevant staff must be established and kept up to date Training records kept in accordance with MOS Part 101.
+An example is provided in Appendix B of Standard Scenario Application and Documents - Guidance Material.
+A record of internal ERP training completed by the relevant staff must be established and kept up to date; Training records must be kept in accordance with the Part 101 MOS.
 All RPs hold RePL with appropriate RPA operating privileges (Category / Weight Class).

-Training and procedures for multi crew operations must be documented in Operations Manual.
+Training Evidence Required Evidence Location (include page number, section, appendix or attached file name) Training and procedures for multi crew operations must be documented in Operations Manual.
 Operations Manual documents training and for operation of flight critical support equipment.